rubiin/init.lua/README.md

 ## Self-Promotion

 Like the cofigs?
 Follow the repository on GitHub.
-You can check some of my plugins that are used here
+If you find this config useful, you might also be interested in my other projects:

 - [fortune.nvim](https://github.com/rubiin/fortune.nvim)
 - [highlighturl.nvim](https://github.com/rubiin/highlighturl.nvim)